A Homestead Journey, a Retrospective on 14 Years

 Oh, this place was wild!
 I thought we lived "in the country" in Michigan but it was nothing compared to this.
 The first week we were here, our son spotted a cougar in the hay field.
 It's been seen a few more times over the years, but not quite that close, thankfully.

-We've moved some fences so they work for us better.
+We've moved some fences so they work better for us.

 Sometimes I look around the yard, or at old photos, and try to remember what it looked like back then.

-I do miss the big, old trees that used to be in the yard.
+I do miss the big, old trees that have been blown down by storms.
 On the other hand, the fruit trees we planted that first autumn are huge and gorgeous now.
 They shelter the flock of hummingbirds we've had the past couple of summers.
 The trees provide fruit and shade us from some of the summer sun.

 The fruit trees feed the bees and butterflies with their spring flowers, so many that you can hear the buzzing from a distance.
 In return, the bees and butterflies pollinate those blossoms and are responsible for the plums and apples we enjoy.